massoncheg/forgejo-docs/docs/admin/command-line.md

    --repo_name string               Restore destination repository name --units string                   Which items will be restored, one or more units should be separated as comma.
       wiki, issues, labels, releases, release_assets, milestones, pull_requests, comments are allowed.
 Empty means all units.
-   --validation  Sanity check the content of the files before trying to load them (default: false)
+   --validation  Sanity check the content of the files before trying to load them
 ```

 ## cert